 Developing and increasing our service is the way we press on to maturity.

-2,000 years later the goal of your congregation is that each of you press on to maturity.
-This will mean something different for each one of us:
+2,000 years later our task as Christians continues to be that we press on to maturity.
+This will mean something different for each person:

-- For some it will mean that we will have to take the first steps of faith by confessing Christ and being baptized and learn the "elementary teachings of Christ".
+- For some it will mean taking the first steps of faith by confessing Christ, repenting of our sins, and being baptized while learning the "elementary teachings of Christ" (Acts 2:38-42).

-- For many it will mean that certain sins, habits, and attitudes will finally have to be faced and dealt with because they are blocking our path to maturity.
+- For many it will mean that certain sins, habits, and attitudes will finally have to be faced and dealt with because they are blocking our path to maturity (Romans 6:1-6).